carldebski/mads_capstone/README.md

 <li>Apply data science knowledge that we have learnt throughout the program, in areas such as machine learning, data pipelines, data visualizations, natural language processing, data mining and cloud computing</li>
 <li>Create some type of tangible output that will help solve and addresses some type of realistic business problems and needs</li>
 </ul>
 Based on the above motivation, we have decided to create a light-weight, cost-effective tool hosted in the cloud that performs forecasting of popularity of semantically related terms.
-To do so we leverage Google Trends, a website by Google that analyzes popularity of top search queries in Google Search across various regions and languages.
-Our intended audience for this tool were small retail business owners who can use the tool to keep up with both long-term and short-term trends of product or product types in order to make decisions about stocking and inventory purchases.
+To do so we leveraged Google Trends, a website by Google that analyzes popularity of top search queries in Google Search across various regions and languages.
+Our intended audience for this tool were small retail business owners who could use this tool to keep up with both long-term and short-term trends of product or product types in order to make decisions about stocking and inventory purchases.
 <br><br>
 Due to time and resource constraints, we have determined minimally viable product (MVP) criteria as follows: